 - 1 Dean or Department chair

 In March, the Faculty Development Committee will review the materials submitted and select a recipient whose achievements are significant as well as representative of the high quality of performance demonstrated by all faculty.
-The awardee will be notified prior to the Spring Academic Awards Banquet, when the name of the recipient will be announced to the greater Fairmont State.
+The awarded will be notified prior to the Spring Academic Awards Banquet, when the name of the recipient will be announced to the greater Fairmont State.

 Purpose & History

-The Faculty Development Committee presents this award to honor excellence in teaching faculty and to encourage adjunct faculty's continuing efforts to excel.
+The Faculty Development Committee presents this award to honor excellence in adjunct teaching faculty and to encourage adjunct faculty's continuing efforts to excel.
 Because the committee does not believe that there is only one excellent teacher, effort has been made to eliminate as many of the “competitive” aspects of the award as possible.
 Recipients of the award will be faculty members who have demonstrated a sustained, energetic, and successful commitment to teaching.
 This commitment can be shown in various ways, depending on the particular discipline and teaching responsibilities.
 Some of these ways are listed in the above criteria.
 Finally, since teaching is the most important responsibility of the faculty, the award is designed to recognize accomplishments in teaching, and not accomplishments in the other admittedly important areas of service or scholarship.